ilopmar/greach2014/README.md

 # Greach 2014

-These are the examples of my talk [Programming with Groovy](http://greach.es/speakers/ivan-lopez-metaprogramming-with-groovy/) from [Greach](http://greach.es) 2014.
+These are the examples of my talk [Metaprogramming with Groovy](http://greach.es/speakers/ivan-lopez-metaprogramming-with-groovy/) from [Greach](http://greach.es) 2014.
 The slides of the talk are available at [slideshare](http://www.slideshare.net/ilopmar/metaprogramming-with-groovy).

 The repository contains the following directories.
 The directories are sorted chronological as shown in the talk and the link points to the first slide of each group of examples: